clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 :question:
 In your next assignment we want to look at the reads with IGV.
 IGV needs index files to the bam files, however, this is missing from sample_A.bam.
 Indexing will only work on sorted bam files, and it is good practice to perform sorting before indexing.
 For this, you can use further samtools subcommands, aptly named `sort` and `index`.
 Find the [documentation](https://www.htslib.org/doc/samtools.html) for these subcommands and create an index file.
 You should end up with files called 'sample_A.sorted.bam' and 'sample_A.sorted.bam.bai'.

-You should then download the bam files to your computer (sample_A.sorted, sample_B and sample_C).
+You should then download the bam files and bam index files to your computer (sample_A.sorted, sample_B and sample_C).
 You can do this with scp.
 In a terminal window in a local directory run:

 ```text
 scp "<USER>@rackham.uppmax.uu.se:~/lab1/*.bam*"  .